CVPD/CVPD.github.io/content/authors/aitor-gonzález-marfil/_index.md

 ---
 # Display name
-title: Aitor Gonzalez-Marfil
+title: Aitor González-Marfil

 # Full Name (for SEO)
 first_name: Aitor
-last_name: Gonzalez-Marfil
+last_name: González-Marfil

 # Is this the primary user of the site?
 superuser: true